 American Society for the Prevention of Cruelty to Animals (ASPCA)

 The American Society for the Prevention of Cruelty to Animals (ASPCA) has something it doesn’t want you to know.
-Raising over $100 million a year from those weepy Sarah McLachlan commercials, the ASPCA spends little of that money on sheltering pets across America.
+Raising over $400 million a year from those weepy Sarah McLachlan commercials, the ASPCA spends little of that money on sheltering pets across America.
 Instead of supporting animal welfare, the ASPCA is quickly converting to the largest PETA-like animal “liberation” group in the United States.
 (And the Humane Society of the United States, which runs similar ads, is even worse.
 Read this to learn why.)

 Animal Welfare vs. Animal Rights